-Housed in luxurious accommodations within a serene beachside community in Orange County, California, The Rose of Newport Beach is a comprehensive treatment program that provides compassionate care to women who have been struggling with substance abuse, addiction, and certain co-occurring disorders.
-Treatment at The Rose emphasizes the physical, mental, emotional, and spiritual transformation of the individual.
-Our foremost priority is to provide the highest quality of care that will empower women to overcome the obstacles that have been preventing them from achieving healthier, happier, and more productive lifestyles, free from dependence on illicit chemicals and destructive behavioral patterns.
+Housed in luxurious accommodations within a serene beachside community in Orange County, California, The Rose of Newport Beach is a comprehensive treatment and rehabilitation program that provides compassionate care to women who have been struggling with substance abuse, addiction, and certain co-occurring disorders.
+Treatment and rehab in all programs at The Rose emphasize the physical, mental, emotional, and spiritual transformation of the individual.
+Our foremost priority is to provide the highest quality of care in our addiction and co-occurring disorder programs that will empower women to overcome the obstacles that have been preventing them from achieving healthier, happier, and more productive lifestyles, free from dependence on illicit chemicals and destructive behavioral patterns.

-At The Rose, women in treatment will work with a team of dedicated and compassionate professionals.
-Our treatment staff features drug and alcohol counselors, a licensed marriage and family therapist, nurses, a psychiatrist, physician assistants, and marriage and family therapist trainees and registered interns.
-We are proud to have professionals on our staff who have been trained in a variety of specialties, including eye movement desensitization and reprocessing (EMDR), trauma, couples and family counseling, hypnotherapy, dialectical behavior therapy (DBT), nutrition, and massage therapy.
-These areas of specialty make up the world-class care women receive at our center, which includes the following options for treatment:
+At The Rose, women in treatment in any of our programs will work with a team of dedicated and compassionate professionals.
+Our treatment and rehab staff features drug and alcohol counselors, a licensed marriage and family therapist, nurses, a psychiatrist, physician assistants, and marriage and family therapist trainees and registered interns.
+We are proud to have professionals who staff our programs who have been trained in a variety of specialties, including eye movement desensitization and reprocessing (EMDR), trauma, couples and family counseling, hypnotherapy, dialectical behavior therapy (DBT), nutrition, and massage therapy.
+These areas of specialty make up the world-class treatment and rehab that women receive at our center, which includes the following options for treatment:

-Residential treatment at The Rose is a three-phase experience that includes traditional residential care, partial hospitalization (PHP), and intensive outpatient (IOP) services.
-The primary objective of our treatment is to help women achieve 30 to 90 days of sobriety, while helping them to make the lifestyle changes that will support continued growth and recovery after they have completed their time with us.
+Residential treatment and rehabilitation programming at The Rose is a three-phase experience that includes traditional residential care, partial hospitalization program (PHP), and intensive outpatient program (IOP).
+The primary objective of our addiction rehab and treatment program is to help women achieve 30 to 90 days of sobriety, while helping them to make the lifestyle changes that will support continued growth and recovery after they have completed their time with us.

-Treatment in all three phases incorporates the following therapeutic modalities:
+Treatment and rehab in all three phases incorporates the following therapeutic modalities:

 - Acceptance and Commitment Therapy (ACT)